arrno/gliter/README.md

 "The second parent node" in this context can also be called the func at index 1 of the fourth stage.

 Throttle stages will not be logged but will increment the node id indexes.

+> Note, you only pay for what you use.
+If logging it not enabled, these states are not tracked.

 #### Throttle